History of Egypt under Gamal Abdel Nasser: Land reform

 During the presidency of Nasser, cultivated land in Egypt increased by almost a third (an achievement that had reportedly eluded Egyptians for more than a millennium).

 Economy

 Egypt's economy grew at an average rate of 9% per annum for almost a decade.
 The share of manufacturing to Egypt's GDP rose from around 14% in the late 1940s to 35% by the early 1970s.

 "The combination of the land-reform programme and the creation of the public sector in Egypt resulted in around 75% of Egypt's gross domestic product (GDP) being transferred from the hands of the country's rich either to the state or to millions of small owners.
 The closest parallel to such a large-scale social programme had been in the early days of Mohamed Ali Pasha's rule in the early nineteenth century."

-Exile of Jews

-In 1956–1957, 25,000 Jews – almost half of the Jewish population of Egypt – were expelled from the country.
-Another 1,000 were imprisoned.
-(By 1972 the remainder had also been expelled.)
+Departure of Mutamassirun from Egypt

+The departure of foreign residents, primarily from European and Levantine communities, accelerated under Nasser's rule.
+These communities consisting of British, French, Greeks, Italians, Armenians, Maltese and Jews had been established in Egypt since the 19th century.
+This group of foreign nationals became known as the "Egyptianized", or the Mutamassirun.
+The rise of Egyptian nationalism under Gamal Abdel Nasser, following the Nakba, the Palestine War, Lavon Affair and the Suez War, placed heavy discontent towards the Mutamassirun, particularly the British, French, and Jews, as a colonial class.

+Some 23,000—25,000 Jews out of 42,500 in Egypt left, mainly for Israel, Western Europe, the United States, South America, and Australia.
+Many were forced to sign declarations that they were voluntarily emigrating and agreed to the confiscation of their assets.
+Similar measures were enacted against British and French nationals in retaliation for the invasion.
+By 1957 the Jewish population of Egypt had fallen to 15,000.